Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_43_authentication_js_flask/mat_43.md

 Tomorrow?
 Environment variables, deployment configuration, and production readiness.
 The app was almost ready for the world.

-_Next up: Lesson 44—Environment Variables + Deployment Config!_ 🔐
+_Next up: Lesson 44 - Environment Variables + Deployment Config!_